gnarlie/mcp23008_explorer/README.md

 Testing Outputs
 ---------------

 Try connecting an LED between pin 10 of the chip (GP0) and ground.
-(Its best to put a resister between the LED and ground as well.)
+(Its best to put a resistor between the LED and ground as well.)

 In the Explorer, set the IODIR of Pin 0 to 1.
 Then toggle the OLAT of Pin 1.
 The LED should light, and the GPIO value should go to 1.